uikit/uikit-site/docs/pages/migration.md

 | ---------------------- | ----------------- |
 | `@lightbox-item-color` | `@lightbox-color` |

 The [Search component](search.md) now calculates the search box and search icon padding differently.
-Also the search medium and large styles are changed to look the same as the search default style but in a different size.
-If you have customized the Less variables of the search you need to revise your customizations.
+Also, the search medium and large styles are changed to look the same as the search default style but in a different size.
+If you have customized the Less variables of the search, you need to revise your customizations.

 ***